-LGNSW has engaged INS in a partnership to support councils to implement the Local Government NSW Capability Framework.
+Local Government NSW has engaged INS in a partnership to support councils to implement the Local Government Capability Framework.
 The Framework has been designed specifically for the Local Government sector and based on extensive consultation with councils across the state.
 It is a sophisticated framework that sets out the essential knowledge, skills and other attributes needed to work effectively in the sector.
-The LGNSW Capability Framework provides a common foundation for developing a high-performance workforce within individual councils, Joint Organisations and ROCs by creating opportunities for sharing skilled resources and coordinated capability-building.
+The Local Government Capability Framework provides a common foundation for developing a high-performance workforce within individual councils, Joint Organisations and ROCs by creating opportunities for sharing skilled resources and coordinated capability-building.

 Following the Fit for the Future reforms and subsequent amalgamations, many councils have a number of urgent priorities for their HR teams.
 This might mean that now is not the time for implementing the Framework.
 But for others, the timing is ideal.
 In many cases these reforms require that councils redefine and rationalise their organisational structure and the capability framework to expedite this process and to provide essential support for establishing the new direction and values of their organisation into the future.

 For those councils prioritising the implementation of the Capability Framework into their people management processes, the best place to start is with adapting your position descriptions.
-This sounds much easier than it is, and certainly appears so with the help of LGNSW’s excellent online Position Description builder.
-But, this process requires HR staff to have an in-depth and wholistic understanding of the framework.
+This sounds much easier than it is, and certainly appears so with the help of Local Government NSW’s excellent online Position Description builder.
+But, this process requires HR staff to have an in-depth and holistic understanding of the framework to produce effective PDs.

 In the LGNSW-INS Capability Framework workshops, we have spoken with HR and people managers from all over the state.
 Many managers express excitement about this approach and are keen to implement these HR advancements into their teams.